kurucan/MathAndScienceNotes/statistics/2013_stats_131A_uc_irvine.md

 - [37:55](https://youtu.be/SetJdDyWHU0?t=37m55s) Differentiate
 - [40:40](https://youtu.be/SetJdDyWHU0?t=40m40s) X/Y ~ F2,2
 ### [41:35](https://youtu.be/SetJdDyWHU0?t=41m35s) Last time we establish ...
-- [44:01](https://youtu.be/SetJdDyWHU0?t=44m1s) x bar is an estimate for mu, since we don’t know mu
+- [44:01](https://youtu.be/SetJdDyWHU0?t=44m1s) x bar is an estimate for μ, since we don’t know μ
 - [45:55](https://youtu.be/SetJdDyWHU0?t=45m55s) How can that be true?
 - [58:40](https://youtu.be/SetJdDyWHU0?t=58m40s) T-Distribution with n-1 degrees of freedom.
 It compares sample mean to sample variance.
 ### [1:01:25](https://youtu.be/SetJdDyWHU0?t=1h1m25s) Summarizing: ...